Xenia150232/ROI-Master/README.md

 ### Chat features

 - **Analyse with AI buttons** — every KPI tile and every data visualisation has a hover-triggered **Analyse with AI** button.
 One click fires a contextual, pre-built question into the chat — no typing required.
 The question automatically incorporates the active section, selected time horizon, and current data state
-- **Live in-chat charts** — whenever the AI's response contains a ranked list, top-N comparison, or side-by-side group breakdown, a Canvas-rendered horizontal bar chart is drawn automatically inside the message bubble — no button, no modal, no separate tab
+- **Live in-chat visualisations** — whenever the AI responds, it automatically selects and renders the most appropriate visualisation type directly inside the message bubble — no button, no modal, no separate tab:
+  - **Ranked bar chart** — for top-N lists, best/worst performers, and any ordered ranking
-- **Comparison charts** — when the AI contrasts two groups (e.g. Asia vs Europe across time horizons), the chart interleaves bars from both sides so the comparison is instantly visual
+  - **Comparison (grouped) bar chart** — interleaved bars for two-group contrasts (e.g. Stocks vs ETFs across time horizons)
+  - **Donut chart** — for category/sector breakdowns and percentage-split questions, with a legend showing each slice's share
+  - **Line chart** — for time-series and single-asset horizon trajectories (1Y → 5Y → 10Y → 15Y → 20Y), with area fill and grid lines
+  - **Data table** — styled multi-column table with alternating row shading and colour-coded values (green for high returns, red for underperformers) for questions spanning multiple metrics across several assets
 - **Voice readout (Web Speech API)** — each bot reply is spoken aloud via the browser's native `SpeechSynthesis` API.
 The voice picker prioritises natural, warm female voices (Samantha, Google UK English Female, Karen, etc.).
 A speaker icon in the chat header lets users mute/unmute; preference persists via `localStorage`
 - **Dynamic follow-up pills** — after every AI response, 6 contextual follow-up questions appear as clickable pills derived from the specific assets, categories, and time horizons mentioned in the reply.
 These are generated dynamically from the conversation context — not a fixed list.
 Each response produces different pills tailored to what was just discussed (e.g. after asking about tech stocks you might see pills for semiconductors, AI ETFs, or 10-year comparisons).
 The opening quick-question pills are also randomised on each visit from a pool of 35+ investment topics